mzlarsson/korpen/README.md

 4. Manually add a series and the teams in it to start the sync.
 In the future I might add so it automatically adds the teams.
 5. Unless the series table is hosted at http://korpengbg.se you might want to update the page parser in ```remote_syncer.js```.
 This is the hard part ;)

+## Running the server
+To start the server, simply run ``` node index.js ```.
+This will run on *port 9457*.
+If you want to specify a custom port, just edit index.js at the end.

+## Extra utilities
+There is a tool called NodeAdmin that can be used to visualize databases and tables.
+A small wrapper script for this tool has been provided.
+In order to use it, first install nodeadmin with the command ```npm install nodeadmin```.
+Run the utility with the command ```node dbadmin.js``` and open [your local NodeAdmin](http://localhost:1338/nodeadmin).
+It runs on port 1338.

 ### Detailed description of installation
 If you feel a bit confused and want some extra help to get started, here is a guide to setup everything (tested on a Debian system).